19 In Movies lists

 This picture is about a woman who was impossibly beautiful for a small Italian town.

 The beauty of Monica Bellucci in Malena is that you can’t argue with her.
 The sensual curve of her hips, her hair’s magic, and her gait are like a hypothesis that does not require proof.
 No one needs to prove anything; neither women nor men – walk down the street under the sight of hundreds of eyes.
+The tragedy of Malena lies in the fact that this beauty is being destroyed before our eyes.

 People can forgive even your talent, but they will never forgive your beauty.